skyejacobson/factsHTB/README.md

 File found: /welcome - 200
 ```

-None of these are significant besides one `/admin/login` going to that webpage we see a login with a sign up page.
+None of these are significant besides one: `/admin/login`.
+Going to that webpage we see a login with a sign up page.

 Creating an account lets us analyze the behind the scenes of the website.
 Though we have an account there is no real access but -- scanning the page we see the backend is running `Copyright © 2015 - 2026 Camaleon CMS.
 Version 2.9.0`